Muhammad-Subhan456/Muhammad-Subhan456/README.md

 ## About Me
-- 👨‍💻 I am a *Full Stack Developer, with a solid understanding of **Microservices* architecture and *DevOps* practices.
+- 👨‍💻 I am a Full Stack Developer, with a solid understanding of Microservices architecture and DevOps practices.
-- 🏆 I have strong *problem-solving skills* and have won multiple *coding competitions*.
+- 🏆 I have strong problem-solving skills and have won multiple coding competitions.
-- 📚 I love exploring new *technologies, improving my **DSA skills, and participating in **coding contests*.
+- 📚 I love exploring new technologies, improving my DSA skills, and participating in coding contests.

 ## Tech Stack and Tools